espocrm/documentation/docs/administration/workflows.md

 It's possible to specify multiple email addresses by separating them with a semicolon.

+It's possible to use a formula variable when specifying an email address.
+Example: `{$$variable}`.
+As of v3.6.

 ### Create Record

 The system will create a new record of any entity type.
 If there is a relationship between the target entity type and the entity type of records being created, it's possible to relate them.